 The CORAL system has a 120 degree field of view, therefore it can "see" in most oval or curved pools.

 Please refer to the "Is It For Me" page

 My pool has an odd shape.
 Will it work?

-In order for CORAL to see it needs a direct line of sight from its camera.
-So as long as your pool shape is not concave, then CORAL will probably able to see the entire pool (subject to its length and visibility conditions).
+In order for CORAL to "see" it needs a direct line of sight from its camera.
+So as long as your pool shape is not concave, then CORAL will probably be able to see the entire pool (subject to its length and visibility conditions).

 If not ,then there might be some "dead spots".
 Please contact our support for more details